Open access to archived (2006-2016) TGAS-MAN flux gradient micrometeorological data is available here.

 |2019||Oats||Oats w Fall Rye|

 During Phase 1, several short-term projects were conducted.
 These involved experimental manipulation of farming practices on the TGAS-MAN plots, such as using different tillage intensities, annual vs. perennial cropping systems, and timing of fertilizer application.
-Data collected during these experiments was also used to address other research objectives:
+Data collected during these experiments were also used to address other research objectives.

 - Glenn, A.J., Amiro, B.D., Tenuta, M., Stewart, S.E., and Wagner-Riddle, C. (2010).
 Carbon dioxide exchange in a northern prairie cropping system over three years.
 Agricultural and Forest Meteorology.
 150: 908-918.
 (PREVIEW)